Office of Program Policy Analysis and Government Accountability

 How is the program performing?

 The Division of Victim Services provides an annual report of activities on their website as required by s.
 960.045(1)(c), Florida Statutes.
-In Fiscal Year 2020-21, the office received 17,434 claims for financial assistance to victims, with an average processing time from receipt of a claim through initial payment of 26 days.
-The awards to claimants in Fiscal Year 2020-21 totaled approximately $15 million.
+According to the department, during Fiscal Year 2021-22, the office received 14,856 claims, which is 16% less than the previous year.
+The average processing time from receipt of a claim through initial payment totaled 33.75 days, which is 26% longer than the previous year.
+According to the department, the increase in processing time with fewer claims was due to staff vacancies and more complex claims.
+The awards to claimants in Fiscal Year 2021-22 totaled approximately $16 million.

 How are these activities funded?